DenisLabrecque/DenisLabrecque.github.io/_posts/2017-01-11-engagement.markdown

 <p class="denis-texting"><img src="https://s-media-cache-ak0.pinimg.com/originals/f2/00/08/f200080ba0ebe9f2ad6b66ca4df55334.jpg" />Is she not pretty? 😍<br />Yes, I innovated and created a special flower holder for the event.
 It's from a foam model jet.</p>

 <p class="denis-texting"><img src="https://s-media-cache-ak0.pinimg.com/originals/39/d3/37/39d337f6742add2b5086aacec4692e1f.jpg" />We had a wonderful evening together at the Concert at the Green.<br />Coralie gave me some of her pizza, and let me drink from her cup, which was very cute.</p><!-- 28 october 2016 -->
+<p class="coralie-texting">As we grew closer as friends, we participated in many activities scattered throughout the semester.
+At the beginning of the semester, Denis invited me to go skating with him; he loaned me his hoodie for the first time, when I got cold—and I've been stealing it from him ever since.
+Later in the semester, we attended a few concerts, including the Concert on the Green.
+Every time he invited me to such events, I was pleased, but nonetheless surprised that he wanted to spend time with me, exclusively...</p>

 <h4>Palms Grille</h4>
 <h5>November 14, 2016</h5>